Daisy Town (film): Plot

 The Daltons are tarred and feathered, and run out of town.
 Some distance off, they are accosted by some Indians, and taken captive.
 In a scheme to get free, Joe Dalton tells the chief of the tribe that the settlers coming across the land will mean the end of the prairie.
 His words end up inciting the chief to declare war on Daisy Town.
+However, the tribe quickly betrays the Daltons by taking them to prison after the chief sees a wanted poster of them, causing Joe to get blamed by his brothers for it.

 Lucky Luke manages to view the tribe's preparations for war and alerts the townsfolk.
 Luke works out a plan to make the Indians believe the settlers are abandoning the town but will load the conestoga wagons with armed men.
 The plan works, and the Indians try to attack.
 Luke calls for the wagons to circle, and then orders them to all turnaround.
 This strange spectacle happens several more times.
 The chief becomes dizzy from the constant turning around and calls for a pow-wow.

 A peace treaty is instituted and everyone celebrates.
 The Mayor toasts Luke's work, proclaiming Daisy Town's bright future.
 However, no sooner has this toast been made, than a man runs into town shouting that gold has been found in the hills.
 With that news, all the inhabitants abandon Daisy Town, which quickly takes on the look of a ghost town.
 Before he leaves, Lucky Luke plucks the daisy at the base of the town's sign, putting it into Jolly Jumper's mane.
 The town's sign falls over into the dust, as Luke rides off into the sunset.